GoogleCloudPlatform/professional-services-data-validator/README.md

                         Format for stdout output.
 Supported formats are (text, csv, json, table).
 Defaults to table.
   [--filter-status or -fs STATUSES_LIST]
                         Comma separated list of statuses to filter the validation results.
 Supported statuses are (success, fail).
 If no list is provided, all statuses are returned.
+  [--trim-string-pks, -tsp]
+                        Trims string based primary key values, intended for use when one engine uses padded string semantics (e.g. CHAR(n)) and the other does not (e.g. VARCHAR(n)).
+  [--case-insensitive-match, -cim]
+                        Performs a case insensitive match by adding an UPPER() before comparison.
 ```

 The [Examples](https://github.com/GoogleCloudPlatform/professional-services-data-validator/blob/develop/docs/examples.md)